slopezpereyra/slopezpereyra.github.io/_posts/2023-09-19-TheDreamOfTheShadow.md

 *T.....* was the guitarist surely, for he played the instrument well, and that was a common setting for the gatherings he attended to, and so I rushed to them with the darkest of demeanors.
-My steps were loud, my breathing agitated, and yet my eyes—of this I am sure—were cold and still, and had the calmness and fixation that is so distinctive of a predator's watch over his prey.
+My steps were loud, my breathing agitated, and yet my eyes—of this I am sure—had the calmness and fixation that is so distinctive of a predator's watch over his prey.
 But when I was perhaps five or six steps away from that reunion, seeing that both girls and boys alike rushed to their feet with a scream, I noticed not only that I knew